jupyterhub/jupyterhub/docs/source/reference/rest.md

 ## What you can do with the API

-Using the [JupyterHub REST API](https://jupyterhub.readthedocs.io/en/stable/reference/rest-api.html#/default/delete_groups__name_), you can perform actions on the Hub, such as:
+Using the [JupyterHub REST API][], you can perform actions on the Hub, such as:

 - Checking which users are active